The Love for Three Oranges (fairy tale): Albania

+Caucasus Region

+According to scholars Isidor Levin and Uku Masing, tale type 408 is "rare" in the Caucasus, with little more than 5 variants reported.

 Azerbaijan

+Azerbaijani scholarship classifies tale type 408 in Azerbaijan as Azeri type 408, "Əməmxiyar qızı".
+In the Azeri type, an old woman curses the prince to search for the girl from a fruit (e.g., pomegranate) or a vegetable (e.g., cucumber), or the prince has a dream about the fruit maiden; the prince searches for the three vegetables or fruits and opens them: either he finds nothing, save on the third one, or the first two release maidens that ask for food; the prince leaves the fruit maiden atop a tree and leaves; another girl shoves the fruit maiden in a well and replaces her as the prince's false bride; the fruit maiden goes through a cycle of reincarnations, then regains human form; she then goes to a gathering and reveals her story through the use of a patience stone, or her clothes tell the story in form of a song.
+The fruit maiden is restored and the false bride punished.

-In an Azeri tale, "Девушка из граната" ("The Girl from the Pomegranate"), a prince dreams of a maiden in a pomegranate.
+In an Azeri tale published by Azeri folklorist Hənəfi Zeynallı with the title "Девушка из граната" ("The Girl from the Pomegranate"), a prince dreams of a maiden in a pomegranate.
 He decides to seek her out.
 He visits three dev mothers, who indicate the way to the garden.
 He takes the three pomegranates and leaves the garden.
 The first two fruits yield nothing, but the third releases the maiden.
 He asks the girl to wait nearby a tree, while he goes back to the kingdom.
 A slave girl sees the maiden, shoves her down the well and replaces her.
 The girl becomes a rosebush, a platane tree and a tree splinter.
 The splinter is found by a man and brought to his home.
 The fruit maiden comes out of the splinter to do household chores and is discovered by the man.
 One day, the prince summons all women to his yard for them to tell him stories, and the fruit maiden sings about her story while weaving and counting pearls.

-Yiddish

-In a Yiddish folktale from Russia, The Princess of the Third Pumpkin, an old woman tells the royal couple and the prince to seek a garden with three pumpkins.
-The prince goes to this garden, gets the gourds and opens each one; a maiden coming out of each one.
-Only the third is given water.
-The prince makes her wait while he goes back to the castle.
-A "gypsy woman" appears, shoves the pumpkin girl into a well and replaces her as the prince's beloved.
-Meanwhile, the girl becomes a fish in the well, is killed, and its scales are used into a pair of shoes.
-The old woman sees that the girl comes out of the fish scales to clean her house.
+The compiler sourced the tale from an informant in Nakhkray (Nakhchivan Autonomous Republic), and classified the tale as type 408.